WORLD RENOWNED FISHING AWAITS!

 When the opportunity came to expand operations and get a lease on a more remote parcel of land in the valley, we jumped right in!
 The logistics of putting up a new lodge in such a wild area have been daunting, but after seven years of hard work we finally opened the doors on what we believe is one of the finest fly fishing lodges in British Columbia.

-The Fly Fishing Lodge is perched high on a bluff from where we look down on soaring eagles and the pristine waters of the Pitt River, which emerges from the snow capped mountains of Garibaldi Park, to the North.
+The Pitt River Wilderness Lodge is perched high on a bluff from where we look down on soaring eagles and the pristine waters of the Pitt River, which emerges from the snow capped mountains of Garibaldi Park, to the North.
 From here, far in the distance, you can see the backside of Whistler.
 With Burke Mountain Park to the West and Golden Ears to the East, the lodge is ringed by a wall of stunning mountains.

 There are so many reasons why a guide is vital anywhere in the world but on the Pitt River the need is even more acute.
 The need for the raft is critical as the water levels change constantly making it hard to access many spots of the river without one.
 With the raft you will enjoy peacefully drifting the entire length of the river, stopping to walk and wade from both sides of the shore along the way.

 We are proud of our guide crew.
 All of them have the imperative skills of very keen eyes and great knowledge of our local rivers from how the variety of species in our river behave to the entomology required as the season progresses- these skills are a vital qualification for them to work at Pitt River Lodge.
 Our guides understand that not everyone has the same fishing skills or wants to walk at a fast pace.
 They are skilled not only at teaching but at tailoring each individual day to suit the many and varied requirements of our guests.
 We have 100% confidence that a day on the water with a Pitt River Lodge guide will not just be a fishing experience!